 - Are you familiar with the clearance for service provisions in the Act?

-No. 5 Organisations must have processes for responding to and reporting suspected child abuse.
+Standard.
+5 Organisations must have processes for responding to and reporting suspected child abuse.

 - Does the parish display signs advertising Kooyoora Professional Standards?

-No. 6 Organisations must have strategies to identify and reduce or remove the risk of child abuse.
+Standard.
+6 Organisations must have strategies to identify and reduce or remove the risk of child abuse.

-No. 7 Organisations must have strategies to promote the participation and empowerment of children.
+Standard.
+7 Organisations must have strategies to promote the participation and empowerment of children.

 Organisations need to ensure that children feel safe and comfortable in reporting concerns or allegations of abuse.
-CCYP Tip sheet

 - Does your parish have in place processes that help children understand what to do if they want to report abuse, inappropriate behaviour or concerns for their safety?